maryhipp/mycookbook/README.md

 * PostgreSQL Database
 * Authentication & Authorization from scratch using [b-crypt-ruby](http://bcrypt-ruby.rubyforge.org/ "bcrypt-ruby")
 * [BigOven API](http://api.bigoven.com/ "BigOven API") & [HTTParty](https://github.com/jnunemaker/httparty "HTTParty")
+* Testing using using [rspec-rails](https://github.com/rspec/rspec-rails), [capybara](https://github.com/jnicklas/capybara), [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) and [factory_girl_rails](https://github.com/thoughtbot/factory_girl_rails)

 ##User Stories Completed
-* User can only search recipes without being logged in or having account
-* User can sign up for an account with an email address and password
+* As a user, I can sign up for an account with an email address and password
-* User can login and logout of their account
+* As a user, I can login and logout of my account
-* User can perform basic recipe search by entering search terms
+* As a user, I can perform basic recipe search by entering search terms
-* User can see list of search results and link to page for specific search result
+* As a user, I can see a list of search results and link to a specific  search result
-* User can elect to save specific search result to their Cookbook
+* As a user, I can save specific search results to my Cookbook
-* User can enter their own recipe and add it to their Cookbook
+* As a user, I can enter my own recipe and add it to my Cookbook
-* User can see a list of the recipes saved to their Cookbook
+* As a user, I can see a list of the recipes saved to my Cookbook
-* User can edit all recipes in their Cookbook, regardless of origin
+* As a user, I can edit all recipes in my Cookbook, regardless of origin
-* User can delete recipes from their Cookbook
+* As a user, I can delete recipes from my Cookbook
-* User can select recipes to add to their Grocery List
+* As a user, I can select recipes to add to my Grocery List
+* As a user, I can clear my Grocery List

 ##Production
 Explore MyCookbook for yourself on [Heroku](http://warm-lowlands-3385.herokuapp.com)

 ##Backlog
-A full list of user stories can be found by looking at [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/1086748 "Pivotal Tracker")
+A full list of user stories can be found by looking at [this Pivotal Tracker](https://www.pivotaltracker.com/s/projects/1086748 "Pivotal Tracker")